Frequently Asked Questions

 A: While the medical center does not have on site housing, there are many varied and affordable accommodations near the medical center all within easy reach by public transportation.

 Q: Is this a good program if I want to get into medical school?

 A: While we do not have any formal pipelines into medical school, many of our graduates do go on to medical school.
-Translational research and basic science coursework help with advanced careers in many areas including medicine.
-Our graduates go on to PhD programs and nursing programs too.
+Our graduates also go on to PhD programs and nursing programs.

 Q: What else can I do with this degree?

 A: Our program provides a very strong foundation for a variety of advanced degrees in biomedical sciences, including but not limited to the PhD, MD and nursing degrees.
 Our program supports such a diverse range of educational opportunities because the training is highly rigorous in both the course work and bench research.
 Beyond further education, directly upon graduation our graduates are highly successful in research careers in laboratories in industry, academia and government.

 Q: I’m a foreign applicant.
 Are there any special requirements for me?